Christian-Centered Trauma Therapy in Waukesha, WI

 • Internal Family Systems (IFS)

-IFS focuses on the ‘parts’ of us that can act in embarrassingly immature ways when something in the present echoes a hurt from the past.
-When those parts are met with understanding, compassion, and care in real time, you relax; allowing you to be in more control of your actions.
+IFS focuses on the ‘parts’ of us that can act in (sometimes embarrassingly immature) ways when something in the present echoes a hurt from the past.
+When those parts are met with understanding, compassion, and care in real time, you relax; allowing your ‘true self’ to be in more control of your actions.

 • Somatic Experiencing

 This treatment focuses on how the body responds to threat.
 When early disconnection or dismissal teaches the nervous system that relationships are unsafe, the body stays on alert or shut-down.
-By calming the body in the here and now, you can show yourselves that the danger is not current which leads to more ease in the present.
+By calming the body in the here and now, you can show yourselves that the danger is not current; which leads to more ease and openness to connection in the present.

 • Narrative Therapy